Phileosopher/commonplace/language-learn.md

+# How to learn a new language

 Learning a new language isn't as difficult as it may feel:

-- To achieve bare-minimum, you only need enough phrases to hold a basic conversation with a native speaker about mundane objects.
+- To achieve bare-minimum, you only need enough phrases to hold a basic [conversation](conversation.md) with a native speaker about mundane objects.
   - You only need about 125 basic words in any language to start linking and adapting to begin speaking.
   - At about 625 words, you can speak on the level of most [children](parenting-2_children.md).
   - You can be fluent in most languages and understand most of what you read with only about 1,000 words.